asen/smg/docs/admin/index.md

 have to be installed (on e.g. Mac).
 It should be possible to run under Windows using cygwin but never tried.

-> Note: The "bash" ant "timeout" commands are actually configurable in application.conf and can be replaced with other commands with similar functionality.
+> Note: The "bash" and "timeout" commands are actually configurable in application.conf and can be replaced with other commands with similar functionality.
 E.g. in theory it should be possible to replace bash with cmd.exe.